"Book of Letters. Written by Students who attended the Salem Academy, 1874-1884, Prof. W.H. Lynch, Principal

 Franz Adelmann Records, 1873-1875 (R0207)

-This is an account ledger of a general store operated by Franz Adelmann at Salem in Dent County, Missouri.
-Adelmann, a native of Bavaria, came to Salem in 1862 and engaged in the mercantile business until his death in 1875.
+The Franz Adelmann Records contain a microfilm copy of an account ledger of a general store operated by Franz Adelmann at Salem in Dent County, Missouri.
+Adelmann, a native of Bavaria, came to Salem, Missouri in 1862 and engaged in the mercantile business until his death in 1875.
 The ledger is indexed.

 Missouri county aerial photographs produced by the Agriculture Stabilization and Conservation Service.